16th of September 2022

 The beauty of pairing chocolate with wine, spirits, or cheese is that it expands the range of sensations you can experience.
-In the best of cases, chocolate + pairing = a delightfully new flavor and aroma sensation.
+In the best of cases, dark chocolate pairings offer delightfully versatile new flavors and aroma sensations.
 But it depends on the pairing combination.
 The key is finding the right match, both in terms of flavor and mouthfeel.
 It also depends on how you do it.

-- Pairing Chocolate with Wine & Spirits: Contrary to popular belief, red wine generally does not pair well with dark chocolate, because the tannins clash.
-On the other hand, a fortified wine like Port, or a sweet dessert wine like Sauternes, can pair beautifully with dark chocolate.
+Pairing Chocolate with Wine & Spirits: Contrary to popular belief, red wines like merlot and zinfandel generally do not pair well with dark chocolate, because the tannins clash.
+However, a fortified wine like Port, or a sweet dessert wine like Sauternes, can pair beautifully with dark chocolate.
 Whisky, cognac, certain kinds of rum, and añejo tequila can all be fantastic pairing partners with dark chocolate, depending on the bottle and the type of chocolate.
 See below for specifics.

-- Pairing Chocolate with Cheese: Extremely pungent cheeses (for example, a stinky Camembert) may overwhelm the chocolate.
-But creamy and nutty cheeses (think Gruyère, Gouda, and Brie) pair wonderfully with dark chocolate.
+Pairing Chocolate with Cheese: Extremely pungent cheeses (for example, a stinky Camembert or blue cheese) may overwhelm the chocolate.
+But creamy and nutty cheeses (think Gruyère, Gouda, Brie, and goat cheese) pair wonderfully with dark chocolate.
 In general, we’ve found that soft and semi-soft cheeses work better than hard cheeses, for textural reasons.
 We'll go into it in greater depth below.

-- The 3-Step Process: Over many years of personal and professional experimentation, we’ve developed a specific method for pairing chocolate.
-It helps draw out the flavor union in a way that can lead to surprising results.
+The 3-Step Process: Over many years of personal and professional experimentation, we’ve developed a specific method for pairing chocolate.
+It helps draw out the flavor union in a way that can lead to surprising results for your taste buds.

-There are many ways to pair dark chocolate with a wine, spirits, or cheese, and we invite you to experiment.
-However, there is a certain procedure that we’ve developed, through many enjoyable hours of trial and error, that we’re happy to recommend.
+There are many ways to pair a dark chocolate bar with wine, spirits, or cheese, and we invite you to experiment.
+However, there is a certain procedure that we’ve developed over many enjoyable hours of trial and error.

 Feel free to acquaint yourself with our Guide to Chocolate Tasting before delving in.

-The Union: Now, once you have an idea of their individual personalities, it’s time to bring the two together, in a three-step process.
+The Union: Once you have an idea of their individual personalities, it’s time to bring the two together in this 3-step process:

-- First, place a piece of dark chocolate in your mouth and allow the melting process to get underway.
-With To’ak chocolate, this usually takes about ten seconds.
+1. Place a piece of dark chocolate in your mouth and allow it to begin to melt.
+With To’ak chocolate, this usually takes about 10 seconds.

-- Then, take a small sip of the wine/spirit, bathing the chocolate in your mouth for a few seconds.
+2. Take a small sip of the wine or spirit, bathing the chocolate in your mouth for a few seconds.
 In the case of cheese, take a bite of the cheese and slowly chew both chocolate and cheese together.

-- Lastly, swallow the wine/spirit but keep the chocolate in your mouth, allowing it to completely melt…and open yourself up to the unexpected evolution of flavor that occurs.
-In the case of cheese, there is no way to separate the two once they’ve been mixed inside your mouth--so simply enjoy this marriage to the fullest.
+3. Swallow the wine or spirit but keep the chocolate in your mouth, allowing it to completely melt.
+Open yourself up to the unexpected evolution of flavor that occurs.
+In the case of cheese, there is no way to separate the two once they’ve been mixed inside your mouth, so simply enjoy this marriage to the fullest.